The Cartographer's Daughter · Chapter 5

 "Yes."

-Chen Mei held her cup between both hands.
-The steam rose between them, a thin vertical line in the still air of the room.
+Chen Mei held the cup between both hands.
+Steam rose between them, a thin vertical line.

 "No."